Legacy Tower (Purbachal, Dhaka): History

 The concept for a supertall-skyscraper was first conceived by Bangladeshi-American industrialist Kali Prodip Chaudhuri.
 After multiple visits to Bangladesh by delegations of KPC Group, Purbachal was finalized as the location for the skyscraper.
 Shortly prior to official approval by Rajdhani Unnayan Kartripakkha (RAJUK), the project was shelved over land and other financial disputes.
 After objection from Civil Aviation Authority, Bangladesh (CAAB) over the height of the tallest skyscraper, the design was revised and the new design of the project was revived in 2019, under public-private partnership between the Government of Bangladesh and Powerpac Holdings Limited.
-The company purchased 46.1-hectares of site of the Purbachal new town sector 19 in late 2019.
+The company purchased 46.1 hectares of the site of the Purbachal new town sector 19 in late 2019.
 In 2020, The Daily Star has reported that Powerpac Holdings Limited have secured ৳600 billion ($7.7 billion) from foreign investments and in process of acquiring additional ৳360 billion ($4.3 billion) in investments.
 The developer announced that in place of initial 142-story supertall skyscraper, they would construct 111-story Legacy Tower, 71-story Liberation tower and 51-story Language tower.
 The three towers will be surrounded by 38 additional skyscrapers, which will be constructed during the second phase of the Purbachal CBD project.